chainer/chainer/docs/source/reference/static_graph.rst

 - Advanced graph optimizations: Advanced optimizations such as fusion of operations is not yet implemented.

-- Constraints on arguments to a static chain: The current version requires that all input variables used insde `__call__()` of a static chain must either appear in the arguments of this method or be defined in the define-by-run code.
-Furthermore, any variables that appear in the arguments list must appear by themeselves or be contained inside a list or tuple.
+- Constraints on arguments to a static chain: The current version requires that all input variables used inside `__call__()` of a static chain must either appear in the arguments of this method or be defined in the define-by-run code.
+Furthermore, any variables that appear in the arguments list must appear by themselves or be contained inside a list or tuple.
 Arbitrary levels of nesting are allowed.

 - Model export: In the case where the complete computation graph for the model is static, it should be possible in principle to export the static schedule in a format that can be run on other platforms and languages.
 One of the other original motivations for this feature was to support exporting static Chainer models to run on C/C++ and/or optimize the static schedule execution code in Cython/C/C++.
-However, it seems that ONNX is now fullfilling this purpose and there is a separate ONNX exporter already in development for Chainer.
+However, it seems that ONNX is now fulfilling this purpose and there is a separate ONNX exporter already in development for Chainer.
 Perhaps these two features can be merged at some point in the future.

 - Double-backward support: This feature was designed to support double-backward (gradient of gradient) but it has not been tested.